MicrosoftDocs/architecture-center/docs/guide/security/opencensus-with-application-insights.md

 ## Scenario details

+Distributed systems are comprised of multiple loosely coupled components.
+It can be difficult to understand how the components communicate and to fully perceive the end-to-end journey of a user request.

+Like many companies, Contoso needs to ingest on-premises or third-party data in the cloud while also collecting data about their sales by using services and in-house tools.
+In this architecture, a department at Contoso built an internal API that exposes the unstructured data, and they ingest the data into common storage that contains structured data from all the departments’ storage.
+The architecture shows how Contoso extracts, processes, and ingests that metadata in the cloud.

 When building a system, especially a distributed system, it's important to make it observable.
 An observable system:

 - Provides a holistic view of the health of the distributed application.
 - Measures the operational performance of the system.
 - Identifies and diagnoses failures to quickly resolve an issue.

-Like many companies, Contoso needs to ingest on-premises or third-party data in the cloud while also collecting data about their sales by using services and in-house tools.
-In this architecture, a department at Contoso built an internal API that exposes the unstructured data, and they ingest the data into common storage that contains structured data from all the departments’ storage.
-The architecture shows how Contoso extracts, processes, and ingests that metadata in the cloud.

 ### Potential use cases

-## Considerations

-Looking at this architecture diagram, many things can happen.
-Here are a few examples of operations that can fail:

-- The internal API is unavailable, leading to an exception raised by the *Query Data Azure function* of step 1.
-- The process function encounters data that falls under an edge-case.
-- The upsert operation fails, and after several retries, the messages from the Service bus Queue end up in the [Dead Letter queue](/azure/service-bus-messaging/service-bus-dead-letter-queues) which is a secondary queue that holds messages that were not able to be processed or delivered to a receiver after a pre-defined number of retries.
-The messages can then be treated automatically by another process or manually with the help of a human operator.

 ## Deploy this scenario

-In this example, the system is a chain of microservices, and each can fail independently for various reasons.
-When that happens, we want to have the ability to understand what happened and troubleshoot.
-This requires us to isolate a given end-to-end transaction and follow the journey through the app stack, consisting of passages through different services or microservices.
+In this example, the system is a chain of microservices.
+Each microservice can fail independently for various reasons.
+When that happens, you want to understand what happened so you can troubleshoot.
+It’s helpful to isolate an end-to-end transaction and follow the journey through the app stack, which consists of passages through different services or microservices.
 This is called **distributed tracing**.

 In the following sections, we show how to set up distributed tracing in Contoso’s architecture that you can deploy using the deploy button below.